Occupy Central with Love and Peace: Civic referendum

 The unofficial referendum infuriated Beijing.
 Mainland officials and newspapers called it "illegal" while many condemned Occupy Central, claiming it was operating at the behest of foreign "anti-China forces" and would damage Hong Kong's standing as a financial capital.
 Zhang Junsheng, a former deputy director of Xinhua News Agency in Hong Kong, denounced the poll as "meaningless".
 The state-run Global Times mocked the referendum as an "illegal farce" and a "joke".
 The region's chief executive, Leung Chun-ying, offered this rebuke: "Nobody should place Hong Kong people in confrontation with mainland Chinese citizens."
 Mainland censors meanwhile scrubbed social media sites clean of references to Occupy Central.
 The poll also prompted a flurry of vitriolic editorials, preparatory police exercises and sophisticated cyber-attacks where strategies evolved over time.
-According to CloudFlare, a firm that helped defend against a "unique and sophisticated" attack, the volume of traffic was an unprecedented 500Gbit/s and involved at least five botnets.
+According to CloudFlare, a firm that helped defend against a "unique and sophisticated" attack, the volume of traffic was an unprecedented 500 Gbit/s and involved at least five botnets.
 OCLP's servers were bombarded with in excess of 250 million DNS requests per second, equivalent to the average volume of legitimate DNS requests for the entire Internet.

 Before the referendum, the State Council issued a white paper claiming "comprehensive jurisdiction" over the territory.
 "The high degree of autonomy of the HKSAR [Hong Kong Special Administrative Region] is not full autonomy, nor a decentralised power," it said.
 "It is the power to run local affairs as authorised by the central leadership."
 Michael DeGolyer, director of the transition project at Hong Kong Baptist University, said: "It's very clear from surveys that the vast majority of the people voting in this referendum are doing it as a reaction to this white paper – particularly because they see it as threatening the rule of law ...
 That's not negotiating on the one country two systems principle, that's demolishing it."